top of page

 Ph.D. defence May 2022

 For his PhD research, Nikolas studied the interactions among breeding Curruca warblers in Cyprus.
 His first paper from his thesis work was recently published in Avian Conservation and Ecology (Papanikolas et al. 2021).
-Nikolas will be aiming to publish more of his thesis work showing how the endemic breeding bird, Cyprus warbler, has been affected by the colonisation of Cyprus by Sardinian warbler.
+Nikolas continues to work with the lab as an associated researcher as will be aiming to publish more of his thesis work showing how the endemic breeding bird, Cyprus warbler, has been affected by the colonisation of Cyprus by Sardinian warbler.

 Nikolas.JPG